cran-task-views/ChemPhys/ChemPhys.md

 -   Package `r pkg("varSelRF")` provides variable selection methods for random forests.
 Package `r pkg("clustvarsel")` implements variable selection for model-based clustering.
--   The `r pkg("BioMark")` package implements two meta-methods for variable selection: stability selection (applying a primary selection method like a t-test, VIP value or PLSDA regression coefficient) to different subsets of the data, and higher criticism, which provides a data-driven choice of significance cutoffs in statistical testing.
 -   The package `r pkg("mdatools")` implements methods based on VIP scores, Selectivity Ratio (SR) as well as interval PLS.